-Miners Falls is a 40 foot column.
-Access requires a three mile ski or snowshoe trek in from the end of the plowed road at the junction of Carmody and Miners Castle Roads.
+Miners Falls is a 40-foot column.
+Access requires a three-mile ski or snowshoe trek in from the end of the plowed road at the junction of Carmody and Miners Castle Roads.

-Miners basin falls is located 1.2 miles north of Miners Falls on the east side of the escarpment.
+Miners Basin Falls is located 1.2 miles north of Miners Falls on the east side of the escarpment.
 Travel to this column is over land.

-Travel between Sand Point and the thumb portion of Grand Island is not recommended due to frequent hazardous ice conditions caused by lake currents.
+NOTE: Travel between Sand Point and the thumb portion of Grand Island is not recommended due to frequent hazardous ice conditions caused by lake currents.